 In line with providing students industry-relevant future-ready skills, students will attend two Workforce Skills Qualification (WSQ) courses.
 A variety of courses covering various topics will be available for students to choose from including digital literacy, communication, critical and applied thinking, and teamwork and collaboration.
 Upon completing each course, students will receive a Statement of Attainment (SOA) from SkillsFuture Singapore (SSG).
 Relevant SOAs are stackable to achieve full WSQ Qualification.
 For more information on WSQ, please refer here.

 As part of the PCICS curriculum, students are required to complete a practicum during their course of study.
 The practicum seeks to provide students with the opportunity to acquire and develop on-the-job work-ready skills for future roles in the workforce.
-Students may choose to either enrol into an internship programme or embark on a work-based project.
-Alternatively, students who wish to work during the entire duration of their PCICS candidature may opt for the Work Experience Programme.
+Through the practicum, the students will be able to apply the competencies acquired during PCICS into the workplace context.

-The Work Experience Programme (WEP) aims to offer students practical vocational experience through part-time work.
-In addition to providing students the opportunity to acquire and develop work-ready skills, the WEP also seeks to provide the opportunity for students to earn an income while enrolled in PCICS.
+The WEP aims to offer students with practical vocational experience through a 10 to 12 months work placement.
+In addition to providing students with opportunity to acquire and develop work-ready skills, the WEP also seeks to provide opportunity for students to earn an income while enrolled in PCICS.